 Ship stations class C call sign template (example of a typical call sign: VJCK)

 first 2 alpha characters are: VJ, VK, VL, VM, VN or VZ.
 The third and fourth are any alpha

 Other call signs for maritime ship stations

-If you use digital selective calling on your ship, you'll need a maritime mobile service identity.
+If you use Digital Selective Calling (DSC) on your ship, you'll need a maritime mobile service identity (MMSI).
 You can apply to the Australian Maritime Safety Authority.

 If you send public messages through an overseas coast station, you must have an accounting authority identification code (AAIC).
 You need this code because the overseas coast station will charge you a fee.

 You can email us to get an AAIC.